moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/GUI/gui-components2-methods.md

     	}
 	setEnabled(list.isEnabled());
 	}
-	return this; // i have no idea
+	return this; // with the selected text and icon
 }
 ```